cmu-delphi/covidcast-indicators/quidel/DETAILS.md

 - daily, at the state level.
 We are able to make these aggregations accurately because each test is reported with its 5-digit ZIP code.
 We do not report estimates for individual counties, as typically each county has too few tests to make the estimated value statistically meaningful.

 **MSA and HRR levels**: In a given MSA or HRR, suppose N flu tests are taken in a certain time period, X is the number of tests taken with positive results.
 If N >= 50, we simply use:
 ```
 p = 100 * X / N
 ```
-If N < 50, we lend 50 - N  fake samples from its home state to shrink the estimate to the state's mean, which means:
+If 30 <= N < 50, we lend 50 - N  fake samples from its home state to shrink the estimate to the state's mean, which means:
 ```
 p = 100 * [ N /50 * X/N + (50 - N)/50  * Xs /Ns ]
 ```
 where Ns, Xs are the number of flu tests and the number of flu tests taken with positive results taken in its home state in the same time period.
+If N < 30, nothing will be reported.

 **State level**:  the states with sample sizes smaller than a certain threshold are discarded.
 (The threshold is set to be 50 temporarily).
 For the rest of the states with big enough sample sizes,
 ```